 Financial Aid is here to assist DU students with two kinds of work opportunities: work-study and other part-time positions.

 What is work-study?

-Because work-study funding is limited, it's not included in all students' award packages.
-Priority is given to those who applied for financial aid by the priority deadline, and if the student is eligible, it will be included on his or her financial aid award letter.
-If the student has been offered work-study, he or she will need to accept it on PioneerWeb byJuly 1st and secure a position by October 15th or it will be cancelled.
+Because work-study funding is limited, it's not included in all students' aid offers.
+Priority is given to those who applied for financial aid by the priority deadline, and if eligible, it will be included on their financial aid offer.
+If you have been offered work-study, you must accept it on PioneerWeb by July 1st and secure a position by October 15th or it will be canceled.
 (Current students who are studying abroad in the fall have until January 31st to secure a position.)

 Other Part-Time Positions: